 A hand-drawn banner taped on the sheet-metal partition to the adjacent space reads: Welcome Home Jules!

 Jammer sits on the bed and holds her face in her hands until the two kittens, tabby and calico, rub against her feet.
 She picks them up and holds them close to her cheeks.
 When she stands to leave, she looks at the welcome banner on the wall.
 The tape at one end unsticks so the banner droops and hangs from one end.
 She says to the kittens, "Home sweet home?
 Maybe, maybe not."
-She looks up to the puffy white parachute heavens.
+She looks up to the puffy white parachute heaven above.
 "Come on Lady Luck, do your thing."

 ~~~~~~~~~~